BasketOfNekos/Midi-based-Animation-Iterator-For-DaVinci-Resolve/README.md

 ### Midi prep

 I recommend that you have some midi editing tool, any DAW should work.
-Be aware that it's common for DAW's (like Ableton) to not export midi with the bpm information, in this case I would recommend uploading your midi file to beepbox (a free online tool), and re-exporting it with a corrected BPM. <br />
+Be aware that it's common for DAW's (like Ableton) to export midi without the bpm information, in this case I would recommend uploading your midi file to beepbox (a free online tool), and re-exporting it with a corrected BPM. <br />
 Also, be aware, if you have a BPM shift in your song, it will become really difficult to sync up the midi and audio.
 In this case, you should take the exported audio into a new project in your DAW and align the midi there.

 ### Animation setup